 - decreased libido

-Some of these side effects go away after time, or they can be prevented.
+Some of these side effects go away after time, and others can be prevented.
 A person should consult their doctor if Xanax side effects persist.

 Treatment For Xanax Abuse And Addiction